worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

         ]);
 ```

-This adds 4 rectangles, of width 1 pixel and length 400 pixels to the screen, which actually makes each rectangle more like a line.
-We use this to draw thin lines to create the classic tic-tac-toe board shape.
+This adds 4 rectangles with a width of 1 pixel and length of 400 pixels to the screen - each rectangle is more like a line.
+This is how we draw the lines that create the classic tic-tac-toe board shape.
 The first 2 rectangles are the vertical lines, and the second 2 are the horizontal lines.
-We place them closer to the left side of the screen, instead of the center, as we'll have game information on the right hand side of the screen.
+We place the board closer to the left side of the screen, instead of the center, to save space for game information to be displayed on the right hand side of the screen.

 If you run the game, and enter your name, you should see the board layout like this:

 ![board layout](/images/tutorials/27-tictactoe-kaboom/boardLayout.png)

-We have the outline of the board, but we need to add a way to draw the _X_ and _O_ symbols in each block.
+Now we need to add a way to draw the _X_ and _O_ symbols in each block.
 To do this, we'll add objects with text components in each block of the board.
 First, we'll make an array containing the location and size of each block:

 ```js
 const boardSquares = [